Stanton63b1/Stanton63b1/README.md

 Going forward I plan to study for the SAA certification along with working on some projects to help build my knowledge and start building a portfolio.

+## Ongoing Project
+AWS PartyRock Hackathon- (Deadline March 11th 2024) Making Generative AI powered Applications using partyrock an Amazon Bedrock Playground.
+I Started this project when i found out about it from a freind at the begining of Febuary 2024.
+- [https://partyrock.aws/u/Stanton/x-G-k-MNa/Tavern-Tales%3A-A-Text-Based-Storytelling-RPG] - A text based RPG game that uses D&D rules.
+(Progress as of Febuary 21st 2024.)

 ## Conclusion

 So far, this journey has been fun, I have a lot of friends that work in the field and daily I’ve heard them talking about things that I just didn’t understand.
 Now that I’ve been learning about the cloud and AWS, I can finally grasp what these services that they are always talking about really are.